 - Use caution in handling fuel.
 Never refuel a hot or running engine.
-Do not smoke while filling fuel tank or servicing fuel system. - Keep your hands, feet, hair and clothing away from power-driven parts. - Check for any loose electrical connections or faulty wiring. - Engines should be operated only by knowledgeable, qualified personnel. - Look completely around engine to make sure that everything is clear before starting. - Do not operate an engine that isn't in proper working order.
+Do not smoke while filling fuel tank or servicing fuel system.
+Clean up spilled fuel or oil to prevent potential fires. - Keep your hands, feet, hair and clothing away from power-driven parts. - Check for any loose electrical connections or faulty wiring. - Engines should be operated only by knowledgeable, qualified personnel. - Look completely around engine to make sure that everything is clear before starting. - Do not operate an engine that isn't in proper working order.
 If an unsafe operating condition is noted, tag the set and control panel so others will also know about the problem. - Provide first aid kits.